Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Introduction

-Motivated by the development of VQAs, we investigate the case of strongly correlated many-boson systems using a digital photonic-based Continuous Variable (CV) quantum computer~\cite{weedbrook2012gaussian,bromley2020applications,pfister2019continuous}.
-In practice, CV devices are digital quantum computers that can manipulate information by entangling and measuring quantum states of light using various types of quantum gates.
+{ Motivated by the development of VQAs, we investigate in this work the use of digital photonic-based continuous variable (CV) quantum computers~\cite{arrazola2021quantum,weedbrook2012gaussian,bromley2020applications,pfister2019continuous} to encode strongly correlated many-boson wavefunctions.} In practice, CV devices are digital quantum computers that can manipulate information by entangling and measuring quantum states of light using various types of quantum gates.
 The bosonic nature of such photonic devices leads to a one-to-one mapping between the photonic modes of a CV computer and the bosonic modes of other many-boson systems.
+Such a mapping was first employed in Ref.~\cite{huh2015boson} to generate molecular vibronic spectra, where the $N$ photons in $M$ optical modes can simulate $N$ molecular vibrational quanta in $M$ vibrational modes.
+Bosonic modes of CV devices were also used to efficiently encode the field degrees of freedom in a wavelet basis in quantum field theories~\cite{marshall2015quantum,brennen2015multiscale}.
 For variational algorithms, the CV setting is then particularly well-suited to explore new types of quantum circuit ansatz to encode strongly correlated many-boson wavefunctions.
 The rich complexity of such type of wavefunctions can be qualitatively reproduced by studying the attractive Bose--Hubbard (BH) model.
 The ground state of this model has attracted a lot of attention recently due to its rich transitional behavior that evolves between the so-called Schr\"odinger cat-like states to superfluid regimes~\cite{kuhner1998phases,kuhner2000one,jack2005bose,oelkers2007ground,julia2010macroscopic,mele2011improved,mansikkamaki2021phases}.
-Furthermore, the BH model has been successfully employed to describe the physics of ultracold atoms and molecules in optical lattices~\cite{theis2004tuning,goral2002quantum,buchler2003supersolid,bloch2005ultracold,bloch2008many,baier2016extended}, quantum cooling protocols~\cite{hacohen2015cooling} and the evolution of vibrational bosons in $\alpha$-helices proteins~\cite{pouthier2003two,edler2004direct}.
+Furthermore, the BH model has been successfully employed to describe the physics of ultracold atoms and molecules in optical lattices~\cite{theis2004tuning,goral2002quantum,buchler2003supersolid,bloch2005ultracold,bloch2008many,baier2016extended}, quantum cooling protocols~\cite{hacohen2015cooling}, the evolution of vibrational bosons in $\alpha$-helices proteins~\cite{pouthier2003two,edler2004direct} and the exotic phases of helium-4~\cite{matsuda1970off,liu1973quantum}.